 The Allard School of Law offers a robust bursary program to help students with the cost of attending law school.
 Bursaries are non-repayable awards that are allocated primarily on the basis of financial need.
 On average, every year we award over $1,000,000 dollars in bursaries to our students.

-To be considered for bursary support, you must meet these criteria:
+To be eligible for bursary support, you must:

 - be a Canadian citizen, permanent resident, or have refugee status